-1.4 Shares of Common Stock Available for Incentive Awards
+Section 1.04 Share Reserve of Common Stock Available for Incentive Awards

-Subject to adjustment under Section 7.6, there shall be available for Incentive Awards that are granted wholly or partly in Common Stock (including rights or Stock Options that may be exercised for or settled in Common Stock) five million (5,000,000) Shares of Common Stock.
-Pursuant to Section 1.5, the number of such reserved Shares for Incentive Awards under the Plan that are forfeited or terminated, expire unexercised, are settled in cash in lieu of Common Stock or in a manner such that all or some of the Shares covered by an Incentive Award are not issued to a Grantee or are exchanged for Incentive Awards that do not involve Common Stock, shall again immediately become available for Incentive Awards hereunder.
+Subject to adjustment under Section 7.6, there shall be available for Incentive Awards that are granted wholly or partly in Common Stock (including rights or Stock Options that may be exercised for or settled in Common Stock) four million, six hundred thousand (4,600,000) Shares of Common Stock.
+Pursuant to Section 1.5, the number of such reserved Shares for Incentive Awards granted under the Plan that are forfeited or terminated, expire unexercised, are settled in cash in lieu of Common Stock or in a manner such that all or some of the Shares covered by an Incentive Award are not issued to a Grantee or are exchanged for Incentive Awards that do not involve Common Stock, shall again immediately become available for Incentive Awards hereunder.

-Subject to adjustment under Section 7.6, the aggregate number of Shares that may be issued upon exercise of ISOs shall be three million (3,000,000) of the Shares reserved pursuant to the previous paragraph.
-Subject to adjustment under Section 7.6, the aggregate number of Shares which may be granted as Restricted Stock Awards shall be two hundred fifty thousand (250,000) of the Shares reserved pursuant to the previous paragraph.
-The Committee may from time to time adopt and observe such procedures concerning the counting of Shares against the Plan reserve as it deems appropriate.
+Subject to adjustment under Section 7.6, the aggregate number of Shares that may be issued upon exercise of ISOs shall be four million (4,000,000) of the Shares reserved pursuant to the previous paragraph.